UnKnowNModder/Weeb-dl/README.md

 # Filter for chapters 100 to 110
 chapters_100_to_110 = a_manga.filter_chapters(all_chapters, start=100, end=110)

-# Filter for all chapters in Season 2
+# Filter for all chapters in Season 2 (Hypothetical splitted ranges if season not available)
 season_2_chapters = a_manga.filter_chapters(all_chapters, season=2)
 ```